iocage/iocage_legacy/README.md

 **A FreeBSD jail manager.**

-iocage is a zero dependency, drop in jail/container manager amalgamating some of the best features and technologies the FreeBSD operating system has to offer.
+iocage is a jail/container manager amalgamating some off the best features and technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.

 iocage is in the FreeBSD ports tree as sysutils/iocage.
 To install using binary packages, simply run: `pkg install iocage`

+To build from source, iocage requires the master branch of [libucl](https://github.com/vstakhov/libucl) and [uclcmd](https://github.com/allanjude/uclcmd) to also be built.

 ## WARNING:
 The `develop` branch may not be functional at any given point.
 This is where a lot of experimental work gets done.
 No guarantees for stability or migrations within the branch are given.
 Things can and do change rapidly. **_Please don't use it if you require stability._**